software-mansion/react-native-screens/native-stack/README.md

 Describes heights where a sheet can rest.
 Works only when `stackPresentation` is set to `formSheet`.

-This prop can be set either to native value:
+This prop can be set either to string value:

 - `large` - only large detent level will be allowed (exact detent is defined by system)
 - `medium` - only medium detent level will be allowed (exact detent is defined by system)